lucinex/GPT-Whatsapp-Bot/README.md

 2. Python Repl : Do Pythonic stuff !
 3. Add / Delete Documents to vector db: You can ask which files you have access to and ask to specifically add or delete from the vector db.
 Should load a document before using the next tool.
 4. Query_documents: Query the documents you've loaded.
 You can ask what documents you can query from.
-5. Chat with CSV : Lets you chat with an agent that can access a CSV in the CSV Directory.
-You can choose which csvs to choose by asking the agent what csvs it has.
-Will load up a new agent with the mentioned csvs loaded.
+5. Chat with CSV : Transfers flow to an agent that can access multiple CSVs in a Directory named CSV :p .
+You can choose which csvs to load by asking what csvs does the agent has information about.
+Mention which csvs youd want to chat with by saying, "Chat with cs1v.csv and csv2.csv' / or "I want to chat with csv 1 and 2." .
+Whatever goes.

 Notes:
 There are general keywords that can be sent via chat to change settings.
 Like